-Sophie's PhD exposed her to a vibrant research community and gave her a drive to make a difference to ocean governance
+Sophie's PhD in International Relations exposed her to a vibrant research community and gave her a drive to make a difference to ocean governance

 Before joining the doctoral programme, I worked for the European Union in various capacities in conflict areas, notably as a civilian affairs advisor and consultant in the Balkans and humanitarian aid expert in Africa.